Roger L. Beckett is the Executive Director of the Ashbrook Center at Ashland University, a position he has held since June 2013.

-Roger has been pivotal in growing the Center into a national leader in offering civic education programs for students and teachers.
-He led the effort to create Ashbrook’s Master of Arts degree in American History and Government, both online and at Ashland University, as well as online continuing education classes, and webinars for middle and high school history teachers to strengthen their understanding of America’s Founding.
+Since joining the Ashbrook staff in 1997, Beckett has held numerous roles as Ashbrook has grown into the organization it is today.
+He has been pivotal in expanding Ashbrook into a national leader in offering history and civic education programs for students and teachers.
+He led the effort to create Ashbrook’s Master of Arts degree in American History and Government, both online and at Ashland University, as well as a variety of other programs for middle and high school history teachers to strengthen their understanding of American history and America’s founding principles.

 Roger is married to Danielle Beckett and has two daughters.

 Bloomberg Businessweek, 4/29/15: Most U.S. Middle-School Kids Don’t Know How Government Works

 Daily Caller, 4/29/15: American Students Flunk Their Own History, Geography

 Wall Street OTC: 4/29/15: U.S. Eighth-graders Scoring Low in History and Civics on Nation’s Report Card

 Washington Examiner, 4/29/15: Eighth-graders struggling with basic U.S. history, civics

 Washington Post, 5/1/15: Disappointment in the latest Nation’s Report Card